FrozenFoxFire/webapp/src/dev/README.md

 Files in the directory should be committed to source control.

 React Buddy palettes describe reusable components and building blocks. `React Palette` tool window becomes available when an editor with React components is active.
-You can drag and drop items from the tool window to the code editor or JSX Outline.
+You can drag and drops from the tool window to the code editor or JSX Outline.
 Alternatively, you can insert components from the palette using code generation action (`alt+insert` / `⌘ N`).